loosewheel/lwscratch/readme.txt

 	If followed by a blank space
 		Drops everything from the robot's storage into the world.

+Drop Stack
+	If followed by an inventory item
+		Drops up to a full stack of the given inventory items from the robot's storage into the world, if it contains any.

+	If followed by a text or variable item
+		Drops up to a full stack of the inventory items named in the text or variable's value from the robot's storage into the world, if it contains any.

 Trash
 	If followed by an inventory item
 		Destroys (gone forever) one of the given inventory items in the